peterhinch/micropython-async/i2c/README.md

 should anyone want to port the `Responder` to a platform such as the Raspberry Pi.
 The design has no timing constraints and uses normal I/O pins.

-## 5.2 Buffering
+## 5.2 Buffering and RAM usage

-The protocol does not implement flow control, incoming data being buffered until read.
-To avoid the risk of memory errors a coroutine should read incoming data as it arrives.
-Since this is the normal mode of using such an interface I see little merit in increasing the complexity of the code with flow control.
+The protocol implements flow control: the `StreamWriter` at one end of the link will pause until the last string transmitted has been read by the corresponding `StreamReader`.

 Outgoing data is unbuffered. `StreamWriter.awrite` will pause until pending data has been transmitted.

+Efforts are under way to remove RAM allocation by the `Responder`.
+This would enable hard interrupts to be used, further reducing blocking.
+With this aim incoming data is buffered in a pre-allocated bytearray.

 ## 5.3 Responder crash detection